Ulagam Pirandhadhu Enakkaga: Plot

-Raja is a rich person who returns to India from America.
-He gets surprised when most of them call him by different names and later he sees another lookalike of himself, Quarter Govindan, who is a jobless guy and wanted to earn money for his sister's life.
+Raja is a rich person who returns to India from the United States.
+He gets surprised when most of them call him by different names and later he sees another lookalike of himself, Quarter Govindan, who is a jobless man and wants to earn money for his sister's life.
+Raja's cousin Renu is waiting for Raja to marry her.
+However he is not showing any interest.
 Raja requests Quarter Govindan to pretend like him so that he will be able to find his enemies.
+Quarter Govindan starts loving Renu, and she becomes very happy.